Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 output formats | how to publish your work to html, pdf or jeveal.js presentation

-Get the talk files here
+Get the processed presentation files here:
 ------
 format  | description
 ------- | ------------